krithikha2001/kaggle-ml1/README.md

 Then the trained model will predit y for x_test values.
 This way we can get the desired output with passenger_id and y(predicted).

+A score of 0.84 we get during with random forest classifier model.